CUBRID/cubrid-testtools/doc/sql_guide.md

 Visual studio is used by make_local.bat
 When install visual studio 2017, Choose 'Workloads' view(tab), in 'Windows (3)'section, Choose "Desktop development with C++", then click 'Install' or 'Modify' tostart the installation.
 After installation, check system variable '%VS140COMNTOOLS%'
-* If 'VS140COMNTOOLS' is not add to the system variables automatically, please add itmanually.
+* If 'VS140COMNTOOLS' is not add to the system variables automatically, please add it manually.
     Variable name: VS140COMNTOOLS
     Variable value: C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\Tools\
 * If 'VS140COMNTOOLS' is add to the system variables automatically, please check itsvalue.
 Sometimes, the value is not correct for make_locale to use it.
 In thissituation, please change it to the correct one.